Gyanreyer/hover-video-player/README.md

 This setting must be paired with setting either `preload="metadata"` or `preload="none"` on the video element to make sure that the browser does not try to preload every video asset while it isn't playing.
 If a `preload` attribute is not set on the video, the component will set `preload="metadata"` on it automatically.

+This can also be accessed and updated in JS with the `unloadOnPause` property.

 ```html
 <hover-video-player unload-on-pause sizing-mode="overlay">
   <video src="video.mp4" preload="none" />